 Health benefits of eating foods high in omega-3s

-Actually, omega-3 fatty acids are responsible for numerous cellular functions, such as signaling, cell membrane fluidity, and structural maintenance.
+Omega-3 fatty acids are responsible for numerous cellular functions, such as signaling, cell membrane fluidity, and structural maintenance.
 Moreover, they regulate the nervous system, blood pressure, hematic clotting, glucose tolerance, and inflammatory processes.
-Hence, omega-3s may protect from inflammatory diseases.
+They may protect from inflammatory diseases.

 Also, they’re involved in skeletal muscle metabolism.
 Getting adequate amounts may help prevent osteoporosis.